learn-co-curriculum/css-essentials-css-fundamentals/README.md

 Hex colors work by creating Red, Green, Blue (RGB) values.
 Traditional RGB colors are on a scale of 0 to 255 for each of the three colors in the spectrum.
 `#000000` translates to black since 0 reds, 0 green, 0 blues represents the
-absence of all colors, and `#ffffff` makes white since 255 reds, 255 greens, and 255 blues equal the maximum of each of the colors.
+absence of all colors and `#ffffff` makes white since 255 reds, 255 greens, and 255 blues equal the maximum of each of the colors.

 Hex colors can be shortened to just three numbers when each RGB value is the